 After an opening 0-0 draw with Italy, Portugal were one down to the Czech Republic before Ricardinho equalised in a 5-3 win and in the last Group A game he was dominant, scoring twice in a 3-0 defeat of Romania.
 Spain awaited in the semi-finals and with five minutes left Ricardinho made it 2-0 to Portugal with a stunning bicycle kick.
 The holders came back to 2-2 and although Ricardinho converted in the shoot-out, Portugal lost, but he was now one of the most sought-after players in Europe.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2016.
 All rights reserved.